|

 One of the tracks on the album, Daddy's Home, is a cover of a song that was originally a US hit in 1961 for Shep and the Limelites.
 Cliff's version is chosen as the second single from Wired For Sound.
 It enters the UK singles chart on 21st November and is only kept off the top of the charts by the Human League's single Don't You Want Me.

 In December, while Cliff is climbing to number 2, Madness have a hit single with a track from their album Madness 7.
-It Must Be Love is a Labi Siffre song that Lyn Paul had recorded on her 1975 album Give Me Love.
+It Must Be Love is a Labi Siffre song previously recorded by Lyn Paul for her 1975 album Give Me Love.
 Siffre's original version reached number 14 in the UK singles chart in 1971.
 Madness make it to number 4.

 |